andsild/dragonfly-modules/README.md

 I have deviated off the standard path with `_natlink_hack.py`.
 This file handles imports for me, rather than letting Natlink do it.
 The only difference is that my grammar files/rules per default will not install themselves as executable dragonfly grammars to DNS or Windows' speech engine.
+I.e. you have to add them manually (or using natlink_hack.py).
 To use the grammars "as normal", you must append the code below to a given file that is prefixed with underscore.
  E.g. you can copy "grammars/_vim.py" to your computer, and append the code below to the bottom of the file (magic)
 ```python
 from dragonfly import Grammar